-Clothing Enclosed Footwear Compulsory All workers and visitors marked walking areas within depot Offices?
-Other locations?
-Hard Hats Compulsory All workers and visitors In all designated areas/sign posted areas and as required when doing overhead work.
-Safety Glasses Compulsory All workers and visitors In all designated areas/sign posted areas and as required.
-Protective Gloves Compulsory to carry them & have them available for use All workers Handling materials or using tools that could cause injury to the hand.
-High visibility Protective Clothing Compulsory All workers & visitors All areas of operation excluding office buildings and car park.
-Hearing Protection Compulsory All workers & visitors In all designated areas/sign posted areas and as required.
-Full face shield Recommended All workers Job specific when cutting/grinding, welding, Oxy-Acetylene /LPG cutting etc. (hard hat may not be appropriate when wearing this PPE)
+ТҮРЕ COMPULSORY/ RECOMMENDED FOR WHOM WHERE Safety Footwear Compulsory All workers, contractors and visitors All construction and quarry sites All depot areas not marked as walking paths Reflective Clothing Compulsory All workers, contractors and visitors Any night work Enclosed Footwear Compulsory All workers, contractors and visitors Marked walking areas within depots, and designated areas Hard Hats Compulsory All workers, contractors and visitors In all designated areas/sign posted areas and as required when doing overhead work.
+Safety Glasses Compulsory All workers, contractors and visitors In all designated areas/sign posted areas and as required.
+Protective Gloves Compulsory to carry them and have them available for use All workers Handling materials or using tools that could cause injury to the hand.
+High Visibility Protective Clothing Compulsory All workers, contractors and visitors All areas of operation excluding office buildings and car park.
+Hearing Protection Compulsory All workers, contractors and visitors In all designated areas/sign posted areas and as required.
+Full Face Shield Recommended All workers Job specific when cutting/grinding, welding, Oxy-Acetylene/LPG cutting etc. (A hard hat may not be appropriate when wearing this PPE).